jaj42/infupy/README.md

 # InfuPy
-InfuPy is a Python 3 library to control syringe pumps.
+InfuPy is a Python library to control syringe pumps.
-InfuPy is currently in a *very* early stage of development.
-Do not use it for any real setting.
-It will fail.
-You have been warned.
+InfuPy is currently in an early stage of development and is meant for testing and simulation purposes only.
+Do not use it on real patients under any circumstances.